-Connect to a listed chimney(in the U.S.A. a chimney complying with the requirements for Type HT chimneys in the standard for Chimneys, Factory-Built, Residential Type and Building Heating Appliance, UL 103) and a chimney suitable for use with solid fuel that is lined and in good condition and meets local building codes.
+Connect to a listed chimney or a chimney suitable for use with solid fuel that is lined and in good condition and meets local building codes.
 The chimney flue size should be the same as the stove outlet for optimal performance.
 Reducing or increasing the flue size may adversely affect stove performance.
 Chimney flue exit is to be 3 feet (1 m.) above roof and two feet (0.6 m.) above highest projection within 10 feet (3 m.).
 The installation must meet all local codes.
 Do not connect this unit to a chimney flue serving another appliance.
 Minimum system height is 15 feet (4.6 m.) (measured from base of appliance).